Floorp-Projects/Floorp/docs/performance/jit_profiling_with_perf.md

 Environment variables that must be defined for perf JIT profiling:

-`PERF_SPEW_OUTPUT`: Location of jitdump output files.
+`PERF_SPEW_DIR`: Location of jitdump output files.
 Making this directory a tmpfs filesystem could help reduce overhead.\
 `IONPERF`: Valid options include: `func`, `src`, `ir`, `ir-ops`.

 `IONPERF=func` will disable all annotation and only function names will be available.
 It is the fastest option.\